 Yes!
 We highly encourage family members come visit the Couriers during the program.
 Family members may stay at Wendover by making reservations at http://www.frontier.edu/wendover.
 Reservations must be made at least 48 hours in advance.
 Family visits should not impact a Courier’s service hours.

 Kentucky is full of adventure and opportunities.
-Some of the places past Couriers have enjoyed include Berea (hike the Pinnacles and go contra-dancing!), Benham Mining Museum, Hurricane Miner's Memorial, exploring hollers (which can sometimes include seeing wild horses), Cumberland Falls, Lexington, Louisville, and visiting other Courier's homestay sites and counties.
+Some of the places past Couriers have enjoyed include Berea (hike the Pinnacles and go contra-dancing!), Benham Mining Museum, Hurricane Miner's Memorial, exploring hollers (which can sometimes include seeing wild horses), Cumberland Falls, Lexington, Louisville, and Nashville.
 There are also many other opportunities not listed here!
+Should you be accepted as a 2020 Courier, your welcome packet will include information regarding the area.

-Phone service and internet are limited in rural Southeastern Kentucky.
-While there is wireless internet at Wendover and some other homestay sites, it is not always reliable.
+Phone service and Internet are limited in rural Southeastern Kentucky.
+While there is wireless Internet at Wendover, it is not always reliable.
 Phone service is very limited as well, specifically in Hyden and Wendover.
 Be prepared for limited communication unless connected to the internet.